joachimbbp/spritefire/devnotes.md

     Small glitch in bottom right corner persists: no sprites are rendered there Raylib does not appear to be outputing alpha layer KD tree matches slightly different

+March 07 2024:
+Refactoring for useability
+    database creation took 26 seconds
+        This still needs to be multithreaded, it's quite slow resizing took 0 hours 2 minutes 22 seconds generate video took 0 hours 1 minutes 33 seconds This is for the new "scuba" test video at resolution 5